Carry out your own ethnographic research project.

 Teaching is delivered in English.

-These are our Postgraduate Higher requirements.
+These are our Postgraduate Higher requirements, and these are minimum scores.

 IELTS Academic, IELTS UKVI Academic, and IELTS Online (not IELTS Indicator or IELTS General Training)